ClaudiaAda/SUES-Digit-Organised/Documentation/03_DataProcessing.md

 ```

 ### Declaration of node's data
-In this loop, all energy types declared in [All_Labels_Dictionary] are read.
-If they appear in the variable or constant file, and if their value is not cero, their name will be stored along a number in node_positions.
+In this loop, all energy types declared in [D_All_Labels_Dictionary](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/1.%20EXECUTABLE/D_All_Labels_Dictionary.json) are read.
+If they appear in the variable or constant file, and if their value is not zero, their name will be stored along a number in node_positions.

 > There is a special case with electric energy export because in some cases its value can be negative, so it has to change its name and properties.